wueme-byte/cosmos_2D_game/README.md

-# Cosmos 2D Game 🚀
+# Cosmos 2D Mobile Game 🚀

-A browser-based 2D space game where you pilot a plane through a meteor shower and collect stars.
+A 2D space game where you pilot a plane through a meteor shower and collect stars.

 ## Play Now